simple-login/website/content/blog/introducing-mailbox.md

 When creating an alias, you can choose which mailbox that *owns* this alias, meaning:

-- emails sent to this alias are *forwarded* to the owning mailbox.
+- emails sent to this alias are **forwarded** to the owning mailbox.

-- the owning mailbox can *send* or reply emails from this alias.
+- the owning mailbox can **send** or reply emails from this alias.

 You can also change the owning mailbox for an existing alias.

 The mailbox doesn't have to be your personal email: you can also create aliases for your friend by adding his/her email as a mailbox.

+You can create and manage mailboxes on your [dashboard](https://app.simplelogin.io/dashboard/mailbox).

+Adding additional mailboxes is available in the Premium plan or during the trial period.
+Same for other features: mailboxes created during trial period are kept and continue working normally when the trial ends.